Sablefish: The New “It” Fish

 Working from the NWFSC research station in Manchester, Washington, the investigators are now producing sablefish larvae at commercial scales by fine-tuning several strategies.
 First, they reduced feeding costs substantially by increasing rearing temperatures and shortening the length of the larval rearing phase.
 After the first week of larval rearing, they introduced more-affordable clay as a substitute for expensive green algae.
 The clay medium helps the fish larvae feed by creating a background against which they can better spot their prey.
 The researchers adopted a strategy of only producing female sablefish because females grow faster.
 To improve egg quality and fertilization rates, the scientists tested the storage of eggs in different solutions prior to fertilization — ultimately, they tested a solution containing sablefish serum that enhanced fertility by 20 percent.
 Finally, the researchers successfully tested a vaccine to protect against common diseases.

 The combined result of all these innovations has made it possible to produce more than 60,000 female fingerlings at a time.
-Last year, the team reached a milestone when they shipped 50,000 female fingerlings to Golden Eagle Sablefish to be reared in their facilities in Canada.
+The team reached a milestone when they shipped 50,000 female fingerlings to Golden Eagle Sablefish to be reared in their facilities in Canada.

 Growers can now access an impressive number of scientific publications to learn more about these innovations.
 “This body of work represents a lot of people putting in a lot of hours over a decade of research,” Goetz says.
 “We have it to a point now where it is reasonably easy to produce sablefish, so a commercial producer could do much more.”